quat1024/garden/garden/linux.md

 I *thought* I liked computer-tinkering but kept bouncing off the nerd linux distros because they needed too much tinkering.
 So I went for Linux Mint as something more complete out-of-the-box.

-## Shrinking the Windows partition
+I'm going to install it on my **Dell XPS 15 9560** laptop.
+I think that's the model name anyway.

 > n.b.
 I'm going with dualboot for now in case Linux doesn't work out or in case I need to use Windows-only software (the school semester is starting soon).
 This isn't an ideal setup because if I decide to fully use Linux, the linux partition will be located on the second half of the disk and I can't extend it backwards (...right?).
 Part of why I'm obsessively writing down everything is so that, in case I need to reinstall Linux, I will know what I did to the system.

+## Shrinking the Windows partition

-I deleted a bunch of old files.
-I use scoop package manager, so `scoop cleanup *` removed old versions of programs.
+To start, I deleted a bunch of old files.
+I use scoop package manager so `scoop cleanup *` removed old versions of programs.
 Also installed wiztree and looked around for any large files I forgot about, which prompted me to uninstall some games I haven't played in a while.

-In total my Windows install consumes about 310gb off the 1tb SSD this laptop has, and that includes some goodies like the hibernation file and (incidentally) the Mint installer iso.
+In total my Windows install consumes about 310gb off the 1tb SSD this laptop has, and that includes some goodies like the hibernation file, the Mint installer iso, and some files like images and music that I don't need to keep on the windows install.

 Windows loves to put non-movable files at the end of its partitions so you can't shrink them.
 I had to disable and delete restore points (search "restore point" in start menu -> System Protection tab -> Configure -> Disable System Protection, and press Delete to remove the existing files) before Disk Management would allow shrinking the Windows partition.
 They can be turned back on after shrinking the partition, but tbh I've never used a restore point before.